 Vali arrived in UK in 1999 from Bruxelles, Belgium and settled in Dorchester with her new family.
 Vali looked after her two boys while her husband worked abroad for the World Health Organisation.
-She could not speak English initially, as French and Romanian were her native languages, so she embarked on a distance learning degree in International Studies with French and various other language diplomas, which she completed while getting involved in volunteering in schools and running local languages clubs over many years.
+She could not speak English initially, as French and Romanian were her native languages, so she embarked on a distance learning Degree in International Studies with French and various other language Diplomas, which she completed while getting involved in volunteering in schools and running local languages clubs over many years.

-Vali has a strong passion for languages and speaks several, continuing to learn Italian and always striving to inspire children to do the same.
+She has a strong passion for languages and speaks several, continuing to learn Italian and always striving to inspire children to do the same.
 She believes that putting languages in the context is the best way for students to experience the joy of communicating with others and she always endeavours to foster students’ belief that they can do it.

-Vali keeps her students’ interests at the heart of everything she does and believes that little and often is the key to any language learning.
+She keeps her students’ interests at the heart of everything she does and believes that little and often is the key to any language learning.
 She works hard to ensure that the vocabulary, grammar, and phonics needed, come alive in the classroom in many ways and always keeps an eye on the new developments and strategies that can motivate and engage her classes.

 She loves travelling, running, tennis, going to the theatre and reading the news on the European websites.

 After graduating from University, Jonathan undertook teacher training in London.
 He taught there and in the East of England before recently moving to Dorset.